netbox-community/netbox/docs/models/vpn/ikepolicy.md

 ### Mode

-The IKE mode employed (main or aggressive).
+The mode employed (main or aggressive) when IKEv1 is in use.
+This setting is not supported for IKEv2.

-!!! note
-    IKE mode depends on the IKE version (IKEv1 required, IKEv2 not applicable).

 ### Proposals